Akuli/odotdot/docs/builtins.md

 Arrays can be compared with `==`, and two arrays compare equal if and only if they are of the same length, and they have equal elements in the same order.

+If you want to create your own object that behaves just like an array, create a class that inherits from [ArrayLike]. `Array` inherits it too.

 Attributes:
 - `array.length` is the number of elements in the array as an